 In 2017, couples are purchasing their wedding insurance policy slightly earlier at 9.3 months before their big day.
 With the huge cost of a wedding and deposits being paid to secure venue bookings usually early on in the planning process, it’s reassuring to see couples taking out insurance cover earlier than they were a few years ago.

 According to a press release from Voyager Insurance Services (providers of Dreamsaver wedding insurance), the top ten claims on wedding insurance policies are as follows:

 1. Bankruptcy/liquidation of dress supplier

 3. Bankruptcy/liquidation of venue

 5. Loss of wedding photography

 7. Adverse weather preventing majority of guests and couple reaching the venue

 10. Marquee damage

-We covered this in more detail in a recent blog post.
+We covered this in more detail in an earlier blog post.

 The Wedding Insurance Market In General